bigbio/ibaqpy/README.md

 [![Python application](https://github.com/bigbio/ibaqpy/actions/workflows/python-app.yml/badge.svg)](https://github.com/bigbio/ibaqpy/actions/workflows/python-app.yml)

-iBAQ (intensity Based Absolute Quantification) determines the abundance of a protein by dividing the total precursor intensities by the number of theoretically observable peptides of the protein. **ibaqpy** compute IBAQ values for proteins starting from a msstats input file and a SDRF experimental design file.
+iBAQ (intensity Based Absolute Quantification) determines the abundance of a protein by dividing the total precursor intensities by the number of theoretically observable peptides of the protein.
+The TPA (Total Protein Approach) value is determined by summing peptide intensities of each protein and then dividing by the molecular mass to determine the relative concentration of each protein.
+By using [ProteomicRuler](https://www.sciencedirect.com/science/article/pii/S1535947620337749), it is possible to calculate the protein copy number and absolute concentration. **ibaqpy** compute IBAQ values, TPA values, copy numbers and concentration for proteins starting from a msstats input file and a SDRF experimental design file.
 This package provides multiple tools:

 - `peptide_file_generation.py`: generate a peptide file from a msstats input file and a SDRF experimental design file.